psifertex/breaking_decompilers/index.md

 - written C?
 - used a debugger?
 - used a decompiler?
+- written a plugin for a decompiler?
 - written a decompiler?
-- written a decompiler plugin?

-Note: By a show of hands, please show:
+Note: I have the coveted "after lunch" spot where everyone is usually very sleepy so let's see if we can wake up by moving a little bit.
+I'd like some audience participation.
+By a show of hands, please show...

 ----